Donearm/Scientia/content/devops/Docker.md

 + `docker system events --since '2h'` = show all events related to the local Docker daemon, that happened in the last 2 hours
 + `docker system events --filter type=volume --since '2h'` = as above but filters for events related to volumes only
++ `docker cp localfile <containername>:/path/inside/the/container/to/file` = copy a local file to inside an existing container.

 # Docker-compose